-A user wrote to us requesting help because he has a problem with some new windows but everyone is telling him, they are fine…….Nobody in the industry seems to be willing to assist him, he feels cheated, really disappointed with his new windows and doesn’t know where to turn for help.
+A user wrote to us requesting help because he has a problem with some new windows but everyone is telling him, “they’re fine”…….Nobody in the industry seems to be willing to assist him, he feels cheated, really disappointed with his new windows and he doesn’t know where or to whom ne should turn to for help.

-Now that’s not good for him, for the company he used to install the windows or the industry in general, but who would you turn to if your new windows had external condensation and everyone said they are fine?
+Now that’s not good for him, for the company he used to install the windows nor the industry in general, but who would you turn to if your new windows had external condensation and everyone said they were fine?

 The physics first.